jjlee34/complex-heat-map/README.md

 # ComplexHeatMap
-For creating heat maps based off of selected inflammasome genes and other gene sets.
-Samples extracted from VG6 WT Naive and Treatment groups.
+This repository was made to document the creation of heat maps based off of an inflammasome gene set and 6 samples extracted from VG6 WT Naive and Treatment groups.
+Other gene pathways were also used.
+All code was run through RStudio.

 Base website: https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html
 Full documentation: https://jokergoo.github.io/ComplexHeatmap-reference/book/index.html